HU expands early acceptance opportunities for future medical professionals

 Under the leadership of Dr. Bryan Smith, professor of chemistry, Heidelberg has signed three new articulation agreements with LECOM that open early acceptance opportunities for students pursuing careers in dentistry, podiatry, and pharmacy.

-These new programs build on Heidelberg’s decade-long partnership with LECOM’s osteopathic medicine program, which has already helped several Heidelberg students — including senior Kacy Connolly and junior Olivia Raubenault — gain a head start toward their goals of becoming physicians.
+These new programs build on Heidelberg’s decade-long partnership with LECOM’s osteopathic medicine program, which has already helped several Heidelberg students — including senior Kacy Connolly and junior Olivia Raubenolt — gain a head start toward their goals of becoming physicians.

 Each of LECOM’s professional schools will reserve seats specifically for Heidelberg students who meet eligibility requirements: